samc1213/samc1213.github.io/_posts/2019-04-17-rideshare-dataset-getting-started.md

 Ok folks, I can tell the anticipation is building.
 It's time to import 17 MILLION rows of data into our database.

 Run `wget -O tripdata.csv https://data.cityofchicago.org/api/views/m6dm-c72p/rows.csv?accessType=DOWNLOAD` to download the dataset into a csv.
-This might take a while...
+This might take a while... (took me about 20 minutes)

 Ubuntu 16.0.4...